From A Wiki of Ice and Fire

 A Feast for Crows

-After the execution of the Merrett and Petyr Frey, the members of the Brotherhood Without Banners disperse.
+After the execution of Merrett and Petyr Frey, the members of the Brotherhood Without Banners disperse.
 Lord Lucias Vypren follows one band to Fairmarket but loses them there.
 Another group goes to Hag's Mire.
 They are pursued by hounds and hunters led by Black Walder Frey, but their trace is lost when they reach the Neck.
 However, peasants who are questioned provide descriptions of members of the band, including of the hooded woman who is believed to be their leader, whereas nothing is heard of Beric Dondarrion or Thoros of Myr in connection with the killing of the two Freys.
 This creates doubts as regards whether the Brotherhood is really responsible.

 When Ser Jaime Lannister is on his way to ending the Second Siege of Riverrun, he makes a stop at Castle Darry, now seat of his cousin, Lord Lancel Lannister.
 There he meets Lancel's wife Amerei, Merrett's oldest daughter, as well as her mother Mariya Frey.
 When Jaime mentions the Smiling Knight, an outlaw from the Kingswood Brotherhood he fought in his youth, Amerei starts to cry, remembering her own father's death at the hand of outlaws.
-Lady Mariya's suggestion that Jaime knew Merrett makes Jaime remember a slow, clumsy and stupid boy, who bullied everyone.
+Lady Mariya's suggestion that Jaime knew Merrett makes Jaime remember a slow, clumsy and stupid boy, who bullied everyone until he made the mistake of trying to bully Jaime.
 Thus the only praise that comes to his mind is that Merrett was strong.
 Amerei brings up their time fighting the Kingswood Brotherhood, of which Merrett told her stories, but Jaime has a good recollection of Merrett's less than impressive achievements at the time and assumes that these stories mainly consisted of exaggerations and lies.
 Jaime raises a toast to Merrett, considering it easier to drink to the man than talk about him.
 Amerei later mentions that Ser Harwyn Plumm has promised her Dondarrion's head and she tries to coax Jaime into finding the killers of her father as well, although without success.

 References and Notes